How To Get a Mortgage Based on Assets (Even if You Have No Income and/or Are Retired)

 3 Ways to Secure a Mortgage in Retirement:

 To recap, if you are currently looking for a mortgage in retirement, the three ways to secure one will be:

 - Via Standard Lenders (Freddie Mac and Fannie Mae)

 - Work with a Private Bank

 And don’t be discouraged if it takes awhile to figure it out.
 This is not a typical product, and so there are many mortgage brokers, and even loan officers who are not aware of them.

 Be sure to mention that you are looking to do an “asset based loan” and if you don’t get anywhere with one lender, try another!

-5 Lenders who will do an Asset Based Mortgage or Asset Depletion Mortgage
+4 Asset Based Mortgage Lenders and Asset Depletion Mortgage Lenders

 These are the lenders that I personally discovered do these types of loans via my refinance and investment mortgage pursuit.
 I am sure there are plenty more:

 Let me know of any other Asset Based Mortgage Lenders